SiftScience/take-home-web-dev/README.md

 #### Problems to solve:
 - Finish the panel navigation so when a user clicks on a different product tab the corresponding product panel appears.
- - You're job is also to make this panel responsive.
+ - Your job is also to make this panel responsive.
 Can a user access the same content on their phone?
 How do you maintain usability on a smaller screen?

 #### Things to get right:

     **CSS / SASS**
-     - Sass architecture ( how you leverage SASS to aid you in development ).
+    - Sass architecture (how you leverage SASS to aid you in development).
     - Use of css specificity
     - Readable, maintable code.
-I.e. modularity, rememberable name choices ( i.e. **not** `this-box`)
+I.e. modularity, rememberable name choices (i.e. **not** `this-box`)

     **Javascript**
     - Code structure
     - Event Bindings / Delegations

 #### Restrictions:
-Please reframe from using additional libraries ( jQuery is already installed ).
+Please reframe from using additional libraries (jQuery is already installed).
 We're looking for how well you know the core languages as opposed your familiarity with a library.